Angra (band): History

-Formation
+Formation (1991–1992)

 Angra was formed in November 1991 by former Viper vocalist Andre Matos and guitarists Rafael Bittencourt and André Linhares, in a collaboration with music promoter and Rock Brigade magazine owner Antônio "Toninho" Pirani.
 The trio was joined by drummer Marco Antunes, a former bandmate of Bittencourt's, and bassist André Lichewitz - quickly replaced by Luis Mariutti.
 Bittencourt and Matos were the primary songwriters in the band's early days.

 Early in 1992, Linhares left the band and was replaced by André Hernandes, who quit in the same year to be replaced by Kiko Loureiro.
 With Loureiro in the line-up, Angra recorded their first demo tape Reaching Horizons, which was released in 1993 through the German label Limb Music.
 Among the tracks, "Queen of the Night", originally titled "Rainha" ("Queen"), had been previously composed for Bittencourt and Antunes' previous band; and "Evil Warning" was written during Hernandes' brief stint as guitarist.

-Angels Cry
+Angels Cry (1993–1995)

 During the recording sessions for their first album Angels Cry, Marcos Antunes left the band.
 A number of session drummers, including Alex Holzwarth were used to finish the album.
 Ricardo Confessori was later installed as a permanent replacement.
 This line-up change established a stable line-up and lasted from 1993 to 2000.
 Angels Cry was recorded at Gamma Ray guitarist Kai Hansen's studio in Hamburg, Germany.
 Besides Hansen, the album included guest performances by Heavens Gate guitarist Sascha Paeth and Dirk Schlächter.

 The album was released in Brazil in 1993 through Eldorado Records and contained a number of classical influences as well as a cover of Kate Bush's "Wuthering Heights".
 The album had some success both in Brazil as well as Japan.
 The band were managed by Antonio Pirani, also editor of Rock Brigade magazine.
 Due to the album's success in Japan, the Evil Warning EP was released in 1994 through Victor, which included remixed versions of songs "Evil Warning", "Angels Cry", "Carry On" and "Wuthering Heights".
 In the following year the album was made available in Germany through Dream Circle, and in France by CNR Music.